leonardovenoso/js-angularjs-dropdownlist/readme.md

 # AngularJS dropdownlist populated with numbers

 ### What is dropdownNumbered directive?
-This's the efficient way to create a dropdownlist in AngularJs without using the directive ** ngRepeat since it consumes a lot of memory and it's not recommended by the AngularJS community.
+This is the efficient way to create a dropdownlist in AngularJs without the **ngRepeat** directive.
+The mentioned directive consumes a lot of memory and it is not recommended by the AngularJS community.

-What I created in this piece of code is a directive to create a dropdown list with numbers where the ng-model name can be set dynamically as well as the attributes: id, name, prompt, class, number from and number to.
+This piece of code contains a directive to create a dropdown list with numbers in which the ng-model name can be set dynamically.
+The following attributes can also be set dinamically: id, name, prompt, class, number from and number to.

 ### Why a directive?
 To keep DRY your code

 ### Context to use
-It can be used for example to populate a dropdown with the allowed ages.
-For example ages from 18-100 years old.
+It can be used to populate a dropdown list with a range of years.
+For example years from 1900 to 2021.

 ### How to use it
-Include this piece of code in your directive file and copy and paste the second div.
+Include this piece of code in your directive file and copy and paste the second div:
+<div dropdown-numbered=''> .... </div>.

 ### LICENSE
 License: 2015 - released to the Public Domain.

-If you find any other way to improve it contact me at: leonardo.venoso@live.com

 [JSFiddle](http://jsfiddle.net/leonardo_venoso/ujur46og/5/)